oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * reads documents and performs a check against the JSON schema.
 * performs all mandatory tests as given in section 4.1.

+### 6.1.15 Conformance Clause 14: CSAF extended validator

+A CSAF basic validator satisfies the "CSAF extended validator" conformance profile if the CSAF basic validator:

+* satisfies the "CSAF basic validator" conformance profile.
+* additionally performs all optional tests as given in section 4.2.

 # Appendix A. Acknowledgments